 Normal value ranges may vary slightly among different laboratories, based on slightly different ways to determine normal values.
 Talk to your provider about the meaning of your specific test results.

-Different measurements that may be found on your report after pulmonary function tests include:
+Different measurements that may be found on your report after pulmonary function tests commonly include:

 - Diffusion capacity to carbon monoxide (DLCO)